Catholic Church and politics in the United States: Executive branch

-There have been two Catholic President of the United States, John F. Kennedy and Joe Biden and two Vice Presidents of the United States, Joe Biden and Mike Pence (raised Catholic, self-described Evangelical Catholic).
+There have been two Catholic President of the United States, John F. Kennedy and Joe Biden and two Vice Presidents of the United States, Joe Biden and JD Vance; however, Mike Pence was raised Catholic, but later described himself as an Evangelical Catholic.
+There are also 2 ex-Catholic vice presidential candidates, namely Sarah Palin & Tim Walz.

 First Lady Melania Trump was the first Catholic to live in the White House since First Lady Jacqueline Kennedy, who remained there for two weeks after her husband's death 53 years earlier.